-This section explains how to use the process for making complaints.
-The complaint process is used for certain types of problems only.
-This includes problems related to quality of care, waiting times, and the customer service you receive.
+The complaint process is only used for certain types of problems.
+This includes problems related to quality of care, waiting times, and the customer service.
 Here are examples of the kinds of problems handled by the complaint process.

-Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received?
-Respecting your privacy • Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
-Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Member Services has treated you?
+Complaint Example Quality of your care • Are you unhappy with the quality of the care you have received?
+Respecting your privacy • Did someone not respect your right to privacy or share confidential information?

+Chapter 7 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

+Complaint Example Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
+Are you unhappy with our Member Services?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Have you been kept waiting too long by pharmacists?
 Or by our Member Services or other staff at the plan?
-Examples include waiting too long on the phone or when getting a prescription.
+Examples include waiting too long on the phone, in the waiting room, or getting a prescription.
 Cleanliness • Are you unhappy with the cleanliness or condition of a pharmacy?
-Information you get from us Do you believe we have not given you a notice that we are required to give?Do you think written information we have given you is hard to understand?

-If you have any of these kinds of problems, you can "make a complaint"

-Complaint Example Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in sections 4-6 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process.
-However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
-If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
-When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint.
-When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
-If we do not do that within the required deadline, you can make a complaint.
+Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
+Timeliness (These types of complaints are all If you have asked for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can make a complaint about our slowness.
+Here are examples: related to the timeliness of our actions related to coverage decisions and appeals) You asked us for a "fast coverage decision" or a "fast appeal," and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
+You believe we are not meeting deadlines for covering or reimbursing you for certain drugs that were approved; you can make a complaint.
+You believe we failed to meet required deadlines for forwarding your case to the independent review organization; you can make a complaint.

-Section 7.2 The formal name for "making a complaint" is "filing a grievance"
+Section 7.2 How to make a complaint

+Legal Terms
-- What this section calls a "complaint" is also called a "grievance." - Another term for "making a complaint" is "filing a grievance."

-Another way to say "using the process for complaints" is "using the process for filing a grievance."
+- A "Complaint" is also called a "grievance." - "Making a complaint" is also called "filing a grievance." - "Using the process for complaints" is also called "using the process for filing a grievance." - A "fast complaint" is also called an "expedited grievance."